Exploring Dynamic Context for Multi-path Trajectory Prediction: Introduction

 \section{Introduction}

-Intelligent autonomous systems, such as robots and autonomous vehicles, have a high demand for the ability of accurately perceiving, understanding and predicting the future behavior of humans for effective and safe deployments in our real-world environment.
+Intelligent autonomous systems, such as robots and autonomous vehicles, have a high demand for the ability to accurately perceive, understand and predict the future behavior of humans for effective and safe deployments in our real-world environment.
 For example, an autonomous agent will adjust its moving path according to the possible locations of other agents to prevent obstructions or collisions.
 However, it is challenging to predict the future location of an agent because it is not deterministic: (1) an agent may change its mind during the movement, (2) other agents' behaviors will affect its next step (\eg~to avoid collisions), and (3) the influence from other agents is dynamic.
-Therefore, it is more beneficial to predict a set of most potential trajectories adaptive to the dynamic interactions between agents than to predict a deterministic one.
-In this work, we seek to explore the dynamic context between agents in traffic scenarios to predict a set of possible trajectories for each agent in the short future (12 steps) by observing their trajectories (8 steps), as showcased in Fig~\ref{fig:example}.
+Therefore, it is more beneficial to predict a set of potential trajectories adaptive to the dynamic interactions between agents than to predict a deterministic one.
+In this work, we seek to explore the dynamic context between agents in traffic scenarios to predict multiple possible trajectories for each agent in the short future (12 steps) by observing their trajectories (8 steps), as showcased in Fig~\ref{fig:example}.

-Specifically, the main contributions of this work are as follows: (1) It provides a novel end-to-end framework to predict trajectories of homogeneous agents (pedestrians, bicycles, vehicles, \etc) rather than only for pedestrians that most of the prior works focus on \cite{zhang2019sr}.
+Specifically, the main contributions of this work are as follows: (1) It provides a novel framework to predict trajectories of heterogeneous agents (pedestrians, bicycles, vehicles, \etc) in various traffic situations, \ie~20 different shared spaces and four intersections with mixed traffic.
 (2) Self-attention modules are integrated into our framework to explore the dynamic context among agents.
-(3) A set of possible trajectories for each agent is predicted conditioned on its observed trajectory and the learned dynamic context using a CVAE~\cite{kingma2014semi} module.
-DCENet is evaluated on the Trajnet Challenge~\cite{sadeghiankosaraju2018trajnet} which is one of the largest and most challenging benchmarks for trajectory forecasting.
-We further evaluate DCENet on the large-scale benchmark InD~\cite{inDdataset} to justify its efficacy and generalization ability.
+(3) A set of possible trajectories for each agent is predicted conditioned on its observed trajectory and the learned dynamic context using a CVAE~\cite{kingma2014semi,sohn2015learning} module.
+Extensive experiments are conducted on two of the most popular benchmarks Trajnet challenge~\cite{sadeghiankosaraju2018trajnet} and the new large-scale benchmark inD~\cite{inDdataset} to validate the effectiveness of DCENet for trajectory forecasting.
 To judge the effectiveness of each proposed module, we conduct additional ablation studies.
 An overview of our framework is depicted in Fig.~\ref{fig:pipeline}.